tomaszj/mpi-simple-loops/README.md

     > mpiexec.exe -n 9 MPI_RunLoops.exe

+By default, this program distributes 1000 iterations of 10 million loops.
+You can specify the number of iterations yourself:

+    > mpiexec.exe -n 9 MPI_RunLoops.exe 30

 ## MPI_RunLoopsScatter

 This program uses MPI_Scatter to distribute work and node #0 is also a worker here.
 The best performance is achieved when the number of nodes is equatl to number of cores.
 E.g.: